Gchouchou/q-capf/README.md

 `q-capf` uses json to communicate q variables and functions, for that reason emacs needs to be compiled with json. jansson compilation is not needed after emacs 30.1.

-To enable auto completion, turn on the `q-capf-mode` minor mode.
-To turn on the eldoc function, turn on `q-capf-eldoc-mode` minor mode.
-There are functions `q-capf-mode-enable` and `q-capf-eldoc-mode-enable` to easily activate and load the package.
+To enable auto completion, add `q-capf-completion-at-point` to the `completion-at-point-function` hook.
+To enable eldoc function, add `q-capf-eldoc` to the `eldoc-documentation-functions` hook.
+Ideally, they should be set in `q-mode-hook`.

 A simplistic configuration with [`q-mode`](https://github.com/psaris/q-mode) and [`corfu`](https://github.com/minad/corfu) frontend: